sanskarjaiswal2001/Travelling-salesman/README.md

 This limitation is taken care of in [The Travelling Salesman problem using Genetic Algorithm](https://github.com/sanskarjaiswal2001/Travelling-Salesman-Genetic-Algorithm).

+**Try it out here : ** [The Travelling Salesman problem using lexicography](https://sanskarjaiswal2001.github.io/Travelling-salesman-lexicography/)

 **Screenshot:**

 Red path representing the optimal path.